Trump HHS Officials Celebrated False COVID-19 Information

-Category: World Politics Hits: 1It’s not certain that Donald Trump did everything wrong when it comes to handling COVID-19, but he certainly tried.
+Category: World Politics Hits: 2It’s not certain that Donald Trump did everything wrong when it comes to handling COVID-19, but he certainly tried.
 Not only did Trump promote false cures and downplay effective strategies, he deliberately avoided creating a national testing plan because he thought this would lead to a greater number of deaths in Democratically controlled states.
 That action alone meets the U.N. definition for genocide, and researchers have set the number of unnecessary deaths in the U.S. at 400,000.
 But Trump didn’t do it alone.
 At every step, he had the assistance of Republicans inside and outside the White House who worked with Trump downplay the threat, misdirect public concerns, and mock serious efforts to halt the spread of COVID-19.
 That included not just sidelining serious officials like Dr. Anthony Fauci and inserting unqualified Trump supporters like Scott Atlas, but forcing officials within the Centers for Disease Control and Prevention (CDC) and other agencies to either suppress information or alter statements.

 Read more https://crooksandliars.com/2021/04/michael-caputo-paul-alexander-cdc-emails